Multiple DUI Defense

 Driving under the influence (DUI) in California is a “priorable” offense, meaning that subsequent offenses will be treated much more harshly by the courts.
 Repeat DUI charges can expose a person to serious consequences such as jail time, expensive fines, a lengthy driver’s license suspension, and the possibility of a felony record.

-If you have been arrested for a second, third, or fourth DUI, it is urgent that you contact a Fairfield DUI lawyer from The Maher Law Group, APC as soon as possible to protect your freedom and minimize your chances of serving these penalties.
+If you have been arrested for a second, third, or fourth DUI, it is urgent that you contact a Fairfield multiple DUI lawyer from The Maher Law Group, APC as soon as possible to protect your freedom and minimize your chances of serving these penalties.

 Countless clients have trusted our firm to defend them against their charges for the following reasons: